planetlearning/planetlearning.github.io/pages/micromaster/profiles/Jeromephilip.md

 ### Past & Current Projects/Education

-Throughout my high school **career**, I have been involved in a variety projects.
+Throughout my high school career, I have been involved in a variety projects.
 Some include:

 * Creating a multitude of games in one of python's famous module, pygame

   * Games Created: Space Invaders, Guess Who, and Card Matcher

 * Completed Python Data Structures and Algorithms Udemy Course

 * Recently learned Web Development and completed The Complete Development Bootcamp Udemy Course

 * Finishing Grade 11 Computer Science with a 98%.
 Top 3 students in the class.

 * An active participant in the Canadian Computing Competition (CCC)

 * Currently working on a website for my school's chess club by using ReactJS.

  ## Contact Me
  [**LinkedIn**](https://www.linkedin.com/in/jerome-philip-89a446196/), [**GitHub**](https://github.com/Jeromephilip)